 Commissioner Keon: So, you posted though that the tree was...

-Assistant Public Works Director Dannemiller: Yeah, there's a permit right on it now, and then we're -- you know, give people time to see it.
+Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on we're -- you know, give people time to see it.
 If there's any issues, we can talk to people about it.
-We've already talked to the adjacent property owner.